zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_01_en-US_ARCHITECTURE_OF_THE_ECHO.md

 ### 4.1 The Ratchet Mechanism

-The technology permitting transition between realities operates as a **ratchet mechanism**—allowing movement in one direction only.
+The technology permitting transition between realities operates as a **ratchet mechanism**, allowing movement in one direction only.
 This is not a limitation of engineering but a fundamental property of the cascade architecture itself.

 **Analogy:** A ratchet wrench can turn a bolt clockwise but not counterclockwise.
 The mechanical design prevents reverse motion.
 Similarly, the causal architecture of the multiverse permits only downstream navigation.